greenpau/go-identity/README.md

   pointer to `User` or a slice of pointers to `User` instances.
 If a reference keeps unique values, then it is a single pointer, e.g. username.
 Otherwise, e.g. in the case of being a part of a company, it is a slice.

+The following keys are unique across the database:

+* ID
+* Username